Here are detailed more specific applications of Photon etc’s TLS:

 Detecting breast cancer cells using gold nanoparticles1

-Gold plasmonic nanoparticles (AuNPs) are used extensively as biomarkers, and are a viable candidate for a variety of other biological applications.
+Gold plasmonic nanoparticles (AuNPs) are used extensively as biomarkers and are a viable candidate for a variety of other biological applications.
 However, it has been proven that their small size and the complex environment in which they navigate make their observation and characterization quite a challenge.
-In order to address this issue Patskovsky et al. used a hyperspectral dark field microscope in backscattering configuration, replacing the usual white light illumination with by a tunable laser source.
+In order to address this issue, Patskovsky et al. used a hyperspectral dark field microscope in backscattering configuration, replacing the usual white light illumination with by a tunable laser source.
 With this set-up, the group of researchers was able to sweep the illumination over the range 400 nm to 1000 nm.
 The wide range of wavelengths and high output power of the source were essential parameters for this study.
-They could indeed follow the spatial position and distribution along the z axis of the AuNPs targeting CD44, a cell surface receptor actively expressed in cancer stem cells.
+They could indeed follow the spatial position and distribution along the z-axis of the AuNPs targeting CD44, a cell surface receptor actively expressed in cancer stem cells.
 The hyperspectral imaging set-up described here can also be helpful in a wide range of biological applications requiring a combination of spatial and spectral information.

 Testing the Gemini Planet Imager's coronagraph 2

-The Gemini Planet Imager (GPI) is an astronomical instrument made to detect giant planets in nearby star system.
+The Gemini Planet Imager (GPI) is an astronomical instrument made to detect giant planets in a nearby star system.
 The GPI uses a coronagraph in order to eliminate 99% of the coherent starlight.
 Before sending the GPI at Gemini South (located in Chilean Andes), it was crucial to test the coronagraph by reproducing the experimental conditions in which it would serve.
 The light source required to measure its performances had to be nearly achromatic, tunable across the GPI's wavelength domain (near-IR 0.95-2.4 µm), in addition to being powerful and collimated.
 Most of the light sources match one or two of these requirements but only Photon etc's unequalled and efficient tunable laser source combines all three above.
 The wide spectral range of the TLS and its high output power were exploited for sensitivity measurements of the imager.
-It helped determine that at its most efficient wavelength range the imager could detect a planet slightly more massive than Jupiter revolving around a 100 million year old Sun-like star.
+It helped determine that at its most efficient wavelength range the imager could detect a planet slightly more massive than Jupiter revolving around a 100 million-year-old Sun-like star.

 Single-walled carbon nanotubes thermopile 3